 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant.

 It may not be safe to breast-feed a baby while you are using this medicine.
 Ask your doctor about any risks.

 Sodium oxybate is not approved for use by anyone younger than 18 years old.

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Sodium oxybate can slow or stop your breathing, even at regular doses or if you are also taking stimulant medicine.
 Use the medicine exactly as directed.

 Sodium oxybate may be habit-forming.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 Misuse of this medicine can cause breathing problems, seizure, loss of consciousness, or death.
 Selling or giving away sodium oxybate is against the law.

-Read all patient information, medication guides, and instruction sheets provided to you.
 Do not allow anyone else to use your medication.